lightScout/flutter-cubit-bloc/README.md

 # Flutter Bloc & Cubit Example
 <br />
-Provided by Reso Coder - https://resocoder.com/wp-content/uploads/2019/09/logo_with_text_signature.png)](https://resocoder.com)
+Study of Reso Coder work on using Bloc or Cubit for state management - (https://resocoder.com)
 <br />